 For master's degree students, a maximum of nine hours of graduate credit earned at accredited institutions of higher education may be transferred, provided the work forms an appropriate part of the student's program and is approved by the student's graduate advisory committee.
-To meet requirements for the Master of Arts in

-American Studies degree, a minimum of thirty-five hours of graduate credit must be earned.
-The Master of Education degree requires a minimum of thirty-two graduate credit hours.
-The Master of Counseling Psychology degree requires a minimum of forty-eight graduate credit hours, and the Master of Science in General Psychology degree requires a minimum of thirty-four graduate credit hours.
+If a student already holds a master's degree, a maximum of twelve hours of graduate credit earned at accredited instituions may be transferred.
 All accepted transfer hours are counted as part of the student's graduate grade-point average.
 Note: Before accepting a transfer course based on the description for EDUC 5013/Introduction to Research, a work sample needs to be provided by the student.
 This will ensure that the expectations and assignments are similar to those required by NWOSU.
 Currently, the expectation is a research proposal, a literature review, a plan of action for the research, and an annotated bibliography.